How To Write Tests

 Checking Results with the assert!
 Macro

 The assert! macro, provided by Cairo, is useful when you want to ensure that some condition in a test evaluates to true.
-We give the assert! macro a first argument that evaluates to a Boolean.
+We give the assert! macro the first argument that evaluates to a boolean.
 If the value is true, nothing happens and the test passes.
 If the value is false, the assert! macro calls panic() to cause the test to fail with a message we defined as the second argument.
-Using the assert! macro helps us check that our code is functioning in the way we intend.
+Using the assert! macro helps us check that our code is functioning in the way we intended.

 Remember in Chapter 5, we used a Rectangle struct and a can_hold method, which are repeated here in Listing 10-3.
 Let’s put this code in the src/lib.cairo file, then write some tests for it using the assert! macro.